-This method applies to soils with percentages up to the maximums listed above for oversize particles.
+This correction can be applied to the sample on which the maximum dry density is performed.
 A correction may not be practical for soils with only a small percentage of oversize material.
 The agency shall specify a minimum percentage below which the method is not needed.
 If not specified, this method applies when more than 5 percent by weight of oversize particles is present.